- 1 What Is Intermittent Fasting versus Alternative Day fasting

 The physical effects of fasting on an individual depends on an incalculable number of variables.
 Some people respond to fasting significantly better than others.
 If you are particularly stressed out or you’re going through some difficult life events, I would advise you to put fasting on hold until you get your stress under control due to the hormonal imbalance that usually accompanies (and feeds) the stress response.

-Although you don’t have to adopt a different diet to try intermittent fasting, it’s never too late to eat healthier.
-I recommend a whole food, plant-based diet with lots of raw vegetables, fruits, nuts, and seeds to improve nutrition and maintain health.
+Although you one need not have to adopt a different diet to try intermittent fasting, the H.M.
+Institute recommends a whole food, plant-based diet with lots of raw vegetables, fruits, nuts, and seeds to improve nutrition and maintain health.

-If you’re looking to your diet to kickstart fat loss, try my ketogenic fast.
-Unlike most ketogenic diets or fasts, which rely on a substantial amount of animal fat and protein to shift your body into ketosis, I designed mine to cleanse the body with whole plant foods like avocado and walnuts that promote a healthy blood composition and lower oxidative stress in addition to torching your fat reserves.
+Unlike most ketogenic diets and fasts, which rely on a substantial amount of animal fat and protein to shift your body into ketosis, the Institute designed the ketogenic fast to cleanse the body with specific whole plant foods like avocado and walnuts that promote a healthy blood composition while lowering oxidative stress and chronic inflammation in addition to burning fat reserves.

 - Van Praag, H., et al. “Exercise, Energy Intake, Glucose Homeostasis, And The Brain.”
 Journal of Neuroscience 34.46 (2014): 15139-15149.
 Web.
 18 Apr.
 2017.

 - Longer, Valter, and Satchidananda Panda.
 “Fasting, Circadian Rhythms, And Time-Restricted Feeding In Healthy Lifespan.”
 Cell 23.6 (2017): 1048-1059.
 Web.
 18 Apr.
 2017.